Updated on December 27th, 2023

 The Warré type of beehive mimics the way bees build comb in the wild.
 Vertically stacked hive boxes are square and identical in size.
 The inside of the hive bodies is like a tree hollow the bees might call home.

 The boxes are generally used with top bars only.
-However, frames are available consisting of a top bar and 2 side bars but no bottom bar.
+However, frames are available consisting of a top bar and two sidebars, but no bottom bar.
 Frames, if any, do not use foundation.
-With this design the bees build their comb downward.
+With this design, the bees build their comb downward.

 Atop the hive bodies sits a quilt box.
 The quilt box is filled with wood shavings or other material to absorb moisture out of the hive.
 A cloth or screen sits between the quilt box and the top hive body.
 This prevents the quilt box from being glued to the top bars with propolis.